 Outokumpu’s long-term target is to be an employer of choice, and we want to provide challenging career opportunities and to offer varied career paths.
 Outokumpu continues to work on its employer branding.
 Direct cooperation with key universities and technical colleges in all the countries that Outokumpu operates in plays a big role in future resourcing so that we would have professional workforce for our locations also in the future.
 In some locations, Outokumpu also strive to ensure that colleges remain in the location and that they are found interesting.

 Outokumpu has a long tradition of offering summer jobs and traineeships in its major production locations in Finland, Germany and Sweden.
 This provides an opportunity for students to become acquainted with Outokumpu as an employer and experience some of the career opportunities that exist.
 Outokumpu remains committed to this process to ensure the continued strength and diversity of our talent base.
-During the summer of 2018, the Group employed more than 500 summer workers in Finland, mainly for engineering students in Tornio, and more than 100 in Sweden.

 More information in our latest Annual report.